Kingsley Lake: Human history

 The Kingsley Lake basin has seen continuous human activity for centuries.
 The area was inhabited by Timucuan-speaking Native Americans prior to European contact.
 The lake’s name likely derives from Zephaniah Kingsley, an English-born slave trader and planter active in early 19th-century Florida.

 From 1946 to 2002, Strickland’s Landing operated as a popular lakeside resort on the north shore, offering swimming beaches, water slides, boat rentals, bathhouses, and a snack bar.
-Initially charging only 25 cents for admission, Strickland’s Landing became a major recreational attraction for Clay County and Jacksonville residents until closing in 2002 due to rising insurance costs and declining attendance.
+Strickland’s Landing became a major recreational attraction for Clay County and Jacksonville residents until closing in 2002 due to rising insurance costs and declining attendance.

 Recreation and access

 Public access is very limited.
 Roughly half the shoreline lies within Camp Blanding, a Florida National Guard installation; the remainder consists of private residential properties with ~180 private docks.
 There are no public boat ramps or beaches.
 A small Clay County park (Kingsley Lake Park) offers a playground and basketball courts but no water access.
+Because of its restricted public access and protective management, Kingsley Lake remains one of Florida's few large natural lakes to avoid significant shoreline development or nutrient impairment.

 Military lodging and recreation within Camp Blanding include: